100512772/100512772_code/README.md

 This code has been developed and testing using PyCharm Community Edition 2021.3.1 Python Version 3.10

+Both programs should be run using PyCharm in order for them to work together.

 Instructions:
 - Run 'server' first